A Norwegian submarine arrived in Faslane this weekend for a routine visit to the base near Glasgow.

 If we are training nuclear engineers en mass for AUS then up scaling the program, slightly further, is more plausible.

 All depends really if we want to operate in areas like the Baltics or Black Sea really amongst others.
-Would be useful but not a priority esp as I suspect if we get serious it would already be close to suicide for Russian subs in the Baltics itโs a time factor really.
+Would be useful but not a priority esp as I suspect if we get serious it would already be close to suicide for Russian subs in the Baltics it’s a time factor really.

-Agree, the SSN fleet is the most important to develop, with electric boats being a nice to have.
 Although it does have its advantages if you can increase the hull numbers significantly over a wholly nuclear fleet, but I doubt it would, instead it would limit the size of the nuclear fleet, as you say if we can we should be looking to maximise the number of SSNRs.
-Looking at the SSN tasking we really need at least 3 deployed ( carrier escort, supporting the CASD, and one doing SSN stuff) which means at least 9 boats with 12 being… Read more ยป
+Looking at the SSN tasking we really need at least 3 deployed ( carrier escort, supporting the CASD, and one doing SSN stuff) which means at least 9 boats with 12 being nice).

 Hi Jonathan, it is a common misconception on here that SSNs are